Dengue: 11 more hospitalized - Back Page - observerbd.com

 |

-Eleven more dengue patients were hospitalized in 24 hours till Wednesday morning, health authorities said.

-Fatalities from dengue remained unchanged at 104 as no new death was reported during the period, according to the Directorate General of Health Services (DGHS).
+Eleven more patients were hospitalized with dengue in the last 24 hours ending at 8:00am on Sunday, according to the Directorate General of Health Services (DGHS).

-It said 94 people died in Dhaka division alone, four in Mymensingh, two each in Chattogram, and Khulna and one each in Rajshahi and Barishal divisions.

-Among the new patients, eight were undergoing treatment at hospitals in Dhaka while the remaining three cases have been reported from outside the division.

-Some 77 patients who were diagnosed with dengue are receiving treatment in the country as of Wednesday.

-Of them, 45 are receiving treatment at different hospitals in the capital while the remaining 32 were listed outside Dhaka.
+Of them, seven were admitted to different hospitals in Dhaka and four outside Dhaka.

-Since January, some 28,394 patients have been admitted to different hospitals with Dengue in the country.
-So far, 28,213 dengue patients have left hospitals after recovery, said the DGHS. -UNB
+However, a total of 15 dengue patients were admitted to different hospitals in the country in the first two days of this year.
+And so far, 49 dengue patients have left hospitals after recovery.

+The total number of dengue patients taking treatment in different hospitals across the country is 64.
+Of them, 32 are taking treatment at different hospitals in the capital while 32 are receiving it outside the capital.